tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 23, 2023

+## Maryland agriculture department on malaria mosquito testing

+- **Source:** email from Jessica Hackett of Maryland Department of Agriculture
+- **Date:** received August 22, 2023

+> The Mosquito Control Program let me know that mosquitoes that have been trapped are sent to the State Lab, who will then send them to the CDC.

 ## Virginia health department spokesperson on BA.2.86

 - **Source:** email from Brookie Crawford of Virginia Department of Health